Skip to main content

 • Expected business value and success criteria research

-• Detailed plan to deploy to production
+• Detailed production deployment plan

-• Estimation of use case complexity and risks
+• Use case complexity and risk estimation

 • TCO estimates for AWS and FM services